Combinatorics of cyclic-conditional freeness: Convolutions and limit theorems

 The Cauchy transform of $a$ with respect to $\OmegA$ is

-Lemma \ref{lem:mk} confirms that $[\Psi]$ is a multivariate extension of the inverse Markov--Krein transform. \begin{lemma} Let $a$ be a random variable in the non-commutative probability space $(\mathcal{A},\Psi)$.
+Lemma \ref{lem:mk} confirms that $[\Psi]$ can be considered as a multivariate extension of the inverse Markov--Krein transform.
+This is a consequence of Proposition \ref{prop:MKt} and the formula defining the Markov--Krein transform, which can be found in \cite{kerov1997interlacing}.
+Nevertheless, we provide a proof, by deriving the relation between Cauchy transforms from the combinatorial definition we gave of $[\Varphi]$. \begin{lemma} Let $a \in \mathcal{A}$.
 The Cauchy transform of $a$ with respect to $[\Psi]$ is related to the Cauchy transform of $a$ with respect to $\Psi$ by,